 ARTICLE XIII.
 ATTENDANCE OF SENATORS

 Senators should be present for the entirety of the regular monthly meetings.
 A maximum of three (3) unexcused absences will be allowed per Senate year (June 1 - May 31).
 A Senator will be notified in writing and shall have fifteen (15) workdays to make a written appeal to the Executive Council regarding absences.
 The Executive Council shall resolve the appeal at the next regular Executive Council meeting.
 Upon review of the appeal, the Senator could be removed from University Support Staff Senate.
 If a Senator will be absent, it is recommended that a representative from the same college or unit be sent in his/her place.
+However, this representative will not have voting rights.

 ARTICLE XIV.
 RULES OF ORDER